TheonlyIcebear/Bloxflip.py/docs/index.rst

 >>> auth = ""
 >>> Currency.Balance(auth)

-To begin, for the classess, crash, towers, mines and jackpot, you need to create a instance of the class with the authorization token
+For the classess, crash, towers, mines and jackpot, you need to create a instance of the class with the authorization token

 >>> from bloxflip import Crash
 >>> crash = Crash('Auth-Token-Here')